Walid-Ahmed/deep_sort/README.md

 python run.py
 ```

-The ```run.py``` is a simple script to execute a modified version of ```deep_sort_app.py``` with appropriate parameters as well as the offline version where it ignores loading detections files (npy files) and instead loads the model, feed the images and display it as video as soon as the results computed which we refer to it as "online" version.
-The ```run.py``` checks for the existence of the detection file (npy file) in case of the offline execution which would result in an error otherwise it runs the online directly.
+The ```run.py``` is a simple script to execute a modified version of ```deep_sort_app.py``` with appropriate parameters as well as the offline version.
+The online version ignores loading object association files (npy files) and instead loads the model, feed the images and display it as video as soon as the results computed which we refer to it as "online" version.
+The ```run.py``` checks for the existence of the association file (npy file) in case of the offline execution which would result in an error otherwise it runs the online directly.
 The parameters are collected for the ```app.config``` file.

 In addition, to run a different MOT sequence other than the demo, by modifying the ```app.config``` and pointing the ```sequence_dir``` entry to a different folder of the MOTs and also pointing ```detection_file``` entry to the corresponding ```npy``` file.
 The entries ```display``` and ```recored_file``` will display the sequence as video and record it as a video file, respectively.